sw7x/split-futuresoft-project-into-oop-packages/README.md

 ***

 ### Communication module
-    Users shall be able pass private messages to other users(Able to upload files with private messages) assigned dev, PM, manager and owner => thread to each project. can post and see messages in that thread.
-    Task assigned devloper, project assigned Pm, owner and manager =>thread to each Task.can post and see messages in that thread.

-    //message                => Attach documents, screenshots, or file to each.
-    //project thread message => Attach documents, screenshots, or file to each.
-    //task thread message    => Attach documents, screenshots, or file to each.

 | Authorized | Description |
 | --- | --- |
 | | Users shall be able pass private messages to other users(Able to upload files with private messages) |